 3. Be the very first person in your family to attend a 4-year college.
 Students who have a parent with a bachelor’s degree, or a sibling graduated from, or currently enrolled in, a 4-year college are not eligible. (see FAQ section for more info)

 4. Have significant demonstrated financial need.
 Renaissance typically defines this as an EFC of 6500 or less, or equivalent for those who do not file the FAFSA.
 If Renaissance scholarship winners go on to win a “full ride” scholarship through their college or an organization, the Renaissance award will be rescinded. (see FAQ section for more info)

 5. Have a minimum cumulative GPA of 3.0 and have shown academic achievement.

-In addition to meeting the requirements above, The Renaissance Scholars Program is looking for students who demonstrate: leadership potential, a concern for others, and a strong work ethic.
+In addition to meeting the requirements above, RSP is looking for students who demonstrate strength of character and a strong work ethic.
 These qualities can be demonstrated through participation in volunteering, membership in clubs/community organizations, paid/unpaid work, or family responsibilities.
 Successful candidates are able to clearly communicate their strengths and goals, both in their written application and in an interview setting.